The London Mayors' Association

 The London Mayors’ Association joins so many people throughout the world in condemning the terrorist attack on Westminster.
 We express our condolences to the bereaved and sympathies to all who have been affected by these events.
 We also pay tribute to those who showed such great courage in the face of attack; our police, the … Continue reading "Terrorist Attack on Westminster"

 The History of the Association

-On 4th December 1900, the then Mayor of the City of Westminster, His Grace The Duke of Norfolk KG (Right), called together a meeting of all the Mayors of the Metropolitan Boroughs (the Inner London Boroughs), the object being to discuss matters of ceremonial procedure with a view to uniformity being adopted by all the Mayors of the Metropolitan Boroughs.
+On 4th December 1900, the then Mayor of the City of Westminster, His Grace The Duke of Norfolk KG (Left), called together a meeting of all the Mayors of the Metropolitan Boroughs (the Inner London Boroughs), the object being to discuss matters of ceremonial procedure with a view to uniformity being adopted by all the Mayors of the Metropolitan Boroughs.